 Mitigation is about reducing the amount of greenhouse gases that are causing climate change.
 Reducing greenhouse gases means decreasing the use of fossil fuels and promoting carbon capture (sequestering) through the protection and enhancement of natural areas such as forests.

-We are in the midst of preparing a Climate Mitigation Strategy that will identify the main sources and sinks of greenhouse gases within the watershed.
+Climate Mitigation Strategy identifies the main sources and sinks of greenhouse gases within the watershed.
 This overall understanding of the watershed's carbon budget will feed into recommendations for how we can mitigate climate change.

 We are also engaged in our own

 Carbon Reduction Strategy, a multi-year commitment to reducing our corporate carbon footprint by 40% by 2026.